From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Conclusions and Future Perspectives

 These findings underscore the importance of characterizing \gls{genai} traffic as a necessary step to anticipate its impact on network usage.
 Such knowledge is essential to guide network monitoring, planning, and resource management, ultimately helping operators prepare their infrastructures for the widespread adoption of \gls{genai}-based services.

-Future research directions will aim to leverage this knowledge for in-depth classification and fine-grained prediction of \gls{genai} chatbot traffic with advanced machine learning and deep learning approaches.
-Furthermore, we plan to capture traffic from other chatbots (e.g., Claude and DeepSeek) and other generated content (e.g., video and audio) to expand and release an updated dataset, and perform further analyses and comparisons (e.g., with common search engines) to achieve a deeper understanding of these emerging applications.
+\begin{draft} Future research will leverage this knowledge for in-depth classification and fine-grained prediction of \gls{genai} chatbot traffic with advanced machine learning and deep learning approaches.
+Furthermore, we plan to expand our dataset by capturing traffic from additional chatbots (e.g., Claude and DeepSeek) and covering other content modalities (e.g., video and audio), while also performing comparative analyses (e.g., with common search engines) to deepen our understanding of these emerging applications.
+In addition, we intend to develop fully automated frameworks for prompt injection and response collection to enable larger-scale and repeatable measurement campaigns.
+Finally, we aim to extend our measurement infrastructure to support multiple vantage points, enabling traffic collection from geographically distributed locations to investigate the impact of device location on observed traffic patterns. \end{draft}